Research Mini Grants

 We will guide you throughout the process from grant proposal to project completion.
 You do not have to be an expert in grant writing to submit your proposal.
 One of the objectives of this grant is also to help students gain experience in grant writing and project management.

-Please feel free to contact prudvi.marneedi@utah.edu if you need assistance or have any questions regarding the requirements or submission.
+Please feel free to contact prudvi.marneedi@utah.edu if you need assistance or have any questions regarding the Utah AHEC Research Mini Grants.